Science and Innovation Advisory Committee

 Quoracy

-The quorum for a Science Committee meeting is at least half the number of its members.
+The quorum for a Science and Innovation Advisory Committee meeting is at least half the number of its members, or half of members plus one if the committee has odd numbers.
 Members can be deemed to be in attendance via live tele or video conferencing as appropriate.
 Proceedings will not have any effect for any part or whole of a meeting that was not quorate.

 Modus operandi

-The Science Committee will meet three or four times a year in a regular programme.
+The Science and Innovation Advisory Committee will meet three or four times a year in a regular programme with ad hoc contributions as required, for example to join ‘Task and Finish’ groups.

-Commensurate with its purpose, Science Committee meeting agendas will be forward-looking and strategic.
-The Committee will advise on future meeting agendas, which will be agreed by the NERC Director Research and Skills with the Chair of the Committee.
+Commensurate with its purpose, Science and Innovation Advisory Committee meeting agendas will be forward-looking to ensure timely advice to inform strategic decisions by NET.
+The Committee will advise on future meeting agendas, which will be agreed by the responsible NERC Director with the Chair of the Committee and reviewed by NERC Executive to ensure alignment with NERC Council agendas.

-Members will commit time to attend regular meetings, read meeting papers, consider issues outside regular meetings, and to contribute to working groups.
-The total time commitment for Science Committee members is expected to be up to 20 days each year.
+Members will commit time to attend regular meetings, read meeting papers, consider issues outside regular meetings, and to contribute to working groups outside regular meetings.
+The total time commitment for Science and Innovation Advisory Committee members is expected to be up to 17 days each year.

 Reporting and engagement

-The Science Committee is formally a subcommittee of NERC Council, and its terms of reference will be approved by Council.
-To facilitate reporting and engagement with Council:
+The Science and Innovation Advisory Committee will provide advice to the NERC Executive Team (NET), and its terms of reference will be approved by NET.
+To facilitate reporting and engagement:

-• the Science Committee Chair will attend Council meetings as an observer
+• the Science and Innovation Advisory Committee Chair will attend Council meetings as an observer

-• Science Committee members may be invited to attend the annual Council retreat
+• Science and Innovation Advisory Committee members may be invited to attend the annual Council retreat

-The NERC Executive will facilitate business planning and engagement between the Science Committee, Council and the Executive, to be led by NERC’s Director of Research and Skills.
-The Committee will also engage with other NERC Directors responsible for relevant business areas, policies, budgets and investments.
+The NERC Executive will facilitate business planning and engagement between the Science and Innovation Advisory Committee, Council and the Executive, to be led by the relevant NERC Director.
+The committee will also engage with other NERC Directors responsible for relevant business areas, policies, budgets and investments.

 Committee secretariat

-The Science Committee will be supported by a secretariat provided by NERC.
+The Science and Innovation Advisory Committee will be supported by a secretariat provided by NERC.

 Review of terms of reference